Workman–Temple family: Mexican American War

 When the last battle of the war on California soil was fought in the San Fernando Valley in Cahuenga Pass on 9 January 1845, Workman and two others brought out the flag of truce the following morning at Campo de Cahuenga.
-Notably, Pío Pico had been ordered by the legislature of Alta California to go to Mexico and request assistance.
+Notably, the legislature of Alta California ordered Governor Pío Pico to go to Mexico (based in Mexico City) and request assistance.
 When Pico returned to Los Angeles in 1848, he spent some time at Workman's residence.
-When the ex-governor refused to present himself to the military commander at Los Angeles, Jonathan D. Stevenson, Stevenson raged that Workman was complicit in this defiance, angrily stating that Workman was "ever hostile to the American cause."
-Suspicion by the US military was also cast toward the motives of Hugo Reid, the latter originally from Scotland.
+When the ex-governor refused to present himself to Jonathan D. Stevenson, the US military commander at Los Angeles, Stevenson raged that Workman was complicit in this defiance.
+He said that Workman was "ever hostile to the American cause."
+Suspicion by the US military was also cast toward the motives of ranchero and major landowner Hugo Reid, who had settled in California after immigrating from Scotland.

 Nine days before the Treaty of Guadalupe Hidalgo was ratified by the Mexican Congress, James W. Marshall discovered gold at Sutter's Mill on 24 January 1848.
-The resulting California Gold Rush brought a huge economic windfall to Workman, whose hide-and-tallow trade activities with his cattle ranching paled to the need for fresh beef in the gold regions.
+The resulting California Gold Rush brought a huge economic windfall to Workman, whose hide-and-tallow trade activities with his cattle ranching paled compared to the need for fresh beef and other supplies in the gold regions.
 The wealth generated allowed Workman to expand his ranching enterprises, enlarge his house, build a cemetery and chapel on his grounds, and acquire real estate.